 History: (Great Pyrenese) Shot in the face with a shotgun, Hartley was rescued and had the bullets removed from his head.
 Permanent damage was done to Hartley's brain, causing him to attack without warning and make him very unpredictable.

 Outcome: Hartley did learn to control some of his reactions and accept new situations better.
 His owner learned to predict Hartley's behavior and prevent attacks.
 With the help of medication and a devoted "dad' Hartley leads a happy , albeit tightly controlled life.

 History: (Standard Poodle) was extremely fearful and was rescued from a situation that threatened his life.
 He would not allow strangers to approach him, and ran from any movement.
 Neville hid behind furniture and was even afraid to eat when other dogs were present.

-Outcome: Neville is a happy, well adjusted member of his family now.
+Outcome: Neville is a happy, well-adjusted member of his family now.
 He has even helped a new puppy adjust into the family.

 Outcome: Aza still barks at strangers, but does allow people she knows into the home, even when alone.
 She will approach and allow people that she knows to pet her.
 She walks nicely on a leash and no longer barks at strangers during her walk.

 History: (Shepherd Mix) In multiple fights with other dog in household.
 Drazor was very fearful to the point of being pre-emptively aggressive towards other dogs.
-His family choose to surrender him to restore peace in the household.
+His family chose to surrender him to restore peace in the household.
 Drazor also suffered from severe anxiety.
 Drazor was placed in one foster home and tried to attack another dog in the household.
 Drazor was then tried in another home and bit the resident dog on the ear.

-Outcome: Drazor was rehomed in an only dog home, with a gentleman who recently lost his shepherd to cancer.
+Outcome: Drazor was rehomed in an only-dog home, with a gentleman who recently lost his shepherd to cancer.
 With the help of medication and behavior therapy, Drazor is becoming a happy and more relaxed dog.